imcitius/checker/docs/running-on-fly-io.md

 Edit `.github/workflows/master.yml` in your project fork, and set your personal environment name in `name` property.

-After commit your changes into master branch, new Actions pipeline should be triggered, you can monitor it on Actions->Environment name page.
+After commit your changes into master branch, new Actions pipeline should be triggered, you can monitor it on Actions page.

-After successful Action finish, you should get your app deployed at `https://fly.io/apps/<your-app-name>`.
+After successful pipeline finish, you should get your app deployed at `https://fly.io/apps/<your-app-name>`.
-Also try to ping it by http:
+Let's try to ping it by http:
 ```
 ❯ curl https://<your-app-name>.fly.dev/healthcheck
 Ok!
 ```

-With default configuration, it will just check https://google.com availability once per minute and output to log.
+With default configuration it will just check https://google.com availability once per minute and output to log.
 App's log can be monitored using: `flyctl logs -a <your-app-name>`.

 ## Monitor Checker's log using logtail.com free plan